Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 Other than being free and intuitive, this HelpScout for Customer Support dashboard template is also customizable and enables you to track the most vital metrics that indicate your customer support agents’ performance: handle time, happiness score, interactions per resolution, and more.

 Is your online store improving or failing?
-You can easily collect relevant data about your funnel and monitor the most important metrics like average order value, revenue by channel, or ecommerce conversion rate by downloading this Ecommerce Full Funnel dashboard template.
+You can easily collect relevant data about your store and monitor the most important metrics like total sales, orders placed, and new customers by downloading this WooCommerce Shop Overview dashboard template.